Today's Global Climate Change

 AND LIFE ON EARTH

-Doctors and concerned professionals in other leading institutions (for example, human rights and education) have a vital role to play in safeguarding future generations from planetary catastrophe — but only by acting today.
+Doctors and concerned professionals in other leading institutions have a vital role to play in safeguarding future generations from planetary catastrophe — but only by acting today.

 Why healthcare professionals?
 The medical community is in a special position to respond to this crisis.
 There is no profession better qualified to understand the huge risks humanity is running, to define "dangerous" climate change, and to prescribe the best remedial measures for diminishing the disaster and preventing total climate catastrophe.